 - When using deferred rendering, Virtuos is finding it’s important to have a compact GBuffer to reduce bandwidth.

-- Compared to other platforms, overall the GPU is weaker, the CPU has less cores, and obviously it has docked and undocked modes.
-None of this impacted the success (to date) working with Ubisoft.
+- Compared to other platforms, overall the GPU is weaker, the CPU has fewer cores, and obviously, it has docked and undocked modes.
+None of this impacted the success (to date) of working with Ubisoft.

 - CPU optimization can be challenging due to the limited number of cores.

 - Certain effects and materials need to have custom optimized paths specifically for Switch.

 - While seeming counterintuitive, hitting framerate targets is actually easier in handheld mode.
 This is because docked mode has much larger resolution targets.

 - Moving forwards, it’s certainly worth looking into non-deferred rendering models on the platform to see if they might have better performance.
 Potentially, this could be either traditional forward or forward+ rendering.

 L.A.
 Noire docked and undocked gameplay test

 Overall, the Virtuos team has had a lot of enjoyment working on the Switch and sees many new opportunities for existing IPs to come across to the platform.
 In the coming months, the company hopes to unveil new projects that take advantage of everything the Switch has to offer.